rhasselbaum/scrappy-ddns/README.md

 ## Option 2: Run inside a Docker container

 The recommended way to run a standalone instance of Scrappy is as a [Docker](https://www.docker.com) container.
-The [rhasselbaum/scrappy-ddns](https://registry.hub.docker.com/u/rhasselbaum/scrappy-ddns) images on the Docker Hub run Scrappy DDNS under the Gunicorn container with SSL/TLS support for encrypted connections.
+The [rhasselbaum/scrappy-ddns](https://registry.hub.docker.com/u/rhasselbaum/scrappy-ddns) images on the Docker Hub run Scrappy DDNS using the Waitress WSGI container and nginx for SSL/TLS encrypted connectionss.
 For more information, visit my [repository](https://registry.hub.docker.com/u/rhasselbaum/scrappy-ddns) or the related [GitHub project](https://github.com/rhasselbaum/docker-scrappy-ddns) that contains the automated build files and instructions.

 ## Option 3: Deploy to an existing web server

 Scrappy DDNS is a Flask web application that can be deployed to any WSGI-compliant container with Python 3 support including Apache (mod_wsgi), nginx (uWSGI), Waitress, Gunicorn, and others.
 You must have the **Flask** library installed and **Python 3.4 or higher** to run it.
 The Flask project's [deployment documentation](http://flask.pocoo.org/docs/0.10/deploying/) explains how to deploy to a number of these servers.
 If you have an existing web server and you're the DIY type, this might be a good option for you.
 Just make sure your server supports SSL/TLS to protect tokens in transit if it is exposed on the Internet.

 By setting the environment variable `SCRAPPYDDNS_CONF`, you can specify the path and filename of the `scrappyddns.conf` file that holds all of the Scrappy DDNS configuration including the locations of the token list, logs, and cache directory.

+If you run the WSGI container behind a reverse proxy such as nginx, you might see Scrappy DDNS incorrectly report the proxy server's IP address (e.g `127.0.0.1`) instead of the cliens' public IP addresses.
+That's because most proxy servers hide the source IP of their clients' TCP connections.
+To fix this, you can either have the DDNS clients pass their public IP address in the `ip_address` URL parameter or set the `PROXY_COUNT` parameter in the `scrappyddns.conf` file to a positive numbe (usually 1).
+The `PROXY_COUNT` setting tells Scrappy to look for the client IP in the `X-Forwarded-For` HTTP header that many proxy servers support for this purpose.
+If you go this route, make sure you have configured your proxy to set this header.
+(Here is an [nginx example](https://github.com/rhasselbaum/docker-scrappy-ddns/blob/master/scrappyddns-site).)
+For more details, read the `PROXY_COUNT` comments in the `scappyddns.conf` file.

 # Client configuration